 Understanding Fixed Wireless plans

-You can either check individual plans on the suppliers’ websites, or use a comparison site such as
+You can either check individual plans on the suppliers’ websites or use a comparison site such as:

-Note that while useful, comparison sites may be funded by providers advertising fees.
+Note that while useful, comparison sites may be funded by providers’ advertising fees.
 They may not provide a comprehensive review of all available services in your area.

-nbn™ Fixed Wireless is available in a range of speeds from a range of providers.
+nbn Fixed Wireless is available in a range of speeds from a range of providers.
 Plans will offer download speeds from 12Mbps up 75Mbps for downloads, and from 1Mbps up to 10Mbps for uploads.

 The speeds that you can you get at home will depend on:

-- Which nbn provider and plan you sign up for
+- Which nbn provider and plan you sign up for.

-- How many people in your area are online and connected to the Fixed Wireless tower during peak hours (7pm – 11pm)
+- How many people in your area are online and connected to the Fixed Wireless tower during peak hours (7pm – 11pm).

-- Any objects that may block the signal between your home and the nbn™ Fixed Wireless tower, such as tall trees.
+- Any objects that may block the signal between your home and the nbn Fixed Wireless tower, such as tall trees.

 Talk to your internet service providers for more information on what speeds you can expect from your service.

-nbn™ Fixed Wireless setup – standard
+nbn Fixed Wireless setup – standard

-nbn ™ Fixed Wireless signal installations require that two pieces of nbn™-owned equipment are installed at your premises: the indoor unit (NTD) and the outdoor unit (ODU).
+nbn Fixed Wireless signal installations require the installation of two pieces of nbn-owned equipment at your premises: the indoor unit (NTD) and the outdoor unit (ODU).

-Image credit: nbn™
+Image credit: nbn

-You will first need to place an order with the internet provider of your choice.
-The provider will make an appointment for an nbn™ installer to attend the premises and test for a Fixed Wireless signal in a suitable location at your place.
+The first step is to place an order with the internet provider of your choice.
+The provider will make an appointment for an nbn installer to visit your premises and test for a Fixed Wireless signal in a suitable location.

-The installer may put the nbn™ outdoor antenna on the roof of the main premises, under the eaves, or on a wall.
-The outdoor antenna can also be put on powered buildings (like a shed or garage) close to the main premises, with the nbn™ connection box inside the same building.
+The installer may put the nbn outdoor antenna on the roof of the main premises, under the eaves, or on a wall.
+This antenna can also be put on powered buildings (like a shed or garage) close to the main premises, with the nbn connection box inside the same building.
 You will be required to buy the appropriate “Point to Point” (PtP) equipment to beam the signal back to the building requiring the connection. nbn won’t supply this equipment.

 The best place for your NTD is one that is:

-- Near the devices that you will use the most
+- near the devices that you will use the most.

-- Within 1.5 metres of a dedicated 240V power point (a mandatory requirement)
+- within 1.5 metres of a dedicated 240V power point (a mandatory requirement).

-- In a cool, dry, ventilated area
+- in a cool, dry, ventilated area.

-- Away from busy areas where it may be knocked and damaged
+- away from busy areas where it may be knocked and damaged.

-- Where it will be easy for you to check the indicator lights if there is a problem (avoid putting your NTD behind a cupboard, under a desk or in a difficult to reach location)
+- where it will be easy for you to check the indicator lights if there is a problem (avoid putting your NTD behind a cupboard, under a desk or in a difficult-to-reach location).